Estimated reading time: 5 minutes

 - The employee did not take advantage of available vacation time

 - the number of days a week the employee works

-When I think of these factors, I think of employees I have managed that would agree that they would like more control over how many hours and the number of hours they work in a week.
+When I think of these factors, I think of employees I have managed who would agree that they would like more control over how many hours and the number of hours they work in a week.

-He asked “what’s the difference” to which I replied, “two days off”.
+He asked, “What’s the difference?” to which I replied, “Two days off.”

-His workload required many hours but watching the toll on him from having only one day a week to refresh was difficult.
+His workload required many hours, but watching the toll on him from having only one day a week to refresh was difficult.